Seagate/propeller/doc/coding-style.md

-Coding style    {#coding_style}
+Coding style
 ============

-The propeller project mainly follows on Linux kernel's coding style, a good coding style can avoid C program's traps and pitfalls.
+A good coding style can avoid C program's traps and pitfalls.
+The propeller project mainly follows on Linux kernel's coding style, this document is simply from Linux kernel's coding style with minor fixing up for user space lib development.

-This is a short document describing the preferred coding style for the linux kernel.
-Coding style is very personal, and I won't **force** my views on anybody, but this is what goes for anything that I have to be able to maintain, and I'd prefer it for most other things too.
-Please at least consider the points made here.

-First off, I'd suggest printing out a copy of the GNU coding standards, and NOT read it.
-Burn them, it's a great symbolic gesture.

-Anyway, here goes:

 1) Indentation